Ropata Wahawaha: Death and legacy

 Ropata died in Gisborne on 1 July 1897.
 Before his death, he stressed to his hapu that they should remain united and loyal to the Crown, committed to Christianity and congenial to pākehā.
 He was buried with full military honours nearly two weeks later at an urupā (burial ground) on Puputa, a rocky outcrop behind the Porourangi marae at Waiōmatatini.
 Porter was a pall bearer.
 A year after his death, the Government erected a memorial at Puputa in recognition of Ropata's services to the Crown.
-His grand-nephew, Sir Apirana Ngata, is buried nearby.
+His grand-nephew, Sir Āpirana Ngata, is buried nearby.

 Since the 1860s, Ropata has been described as a Kūpapa, for example by historians James Belich and Michael King.
 This is generally understood as meaning Māori who were neutral or loyal to the Government.
 However, in recent times, the term has also been used in a derogatory sense, to refer to Māori who aligned themselves with the Government to the disadvantage of other Māori.
 According to Crosby, Ropata should be more correctly characterised as being loyal to his iwi and the honouring of the Treaty of Waitangi, which guaranteed the security of Ngāti Porou lands.
 He took a pragmatic approach to collaboration with the Government to ensure his iwis land was not confiscated given that at least some Ngāti Porou became Hauhau during the East Cape War.